JanWilczek/wolf-sound-blog/_posts/podcast/2021-11-19-leonardo-fierro.md

 * how to transition from communications to audio signal processing,
 * what is a PhD in general and what does it mean in the context of audio,
 * what are the advantages and disadvantages of pursuing a PhD,
+* how is a PhD student involved in teaching,
+* significance of audio research,
+* what is the time-scale modification (TSM), methods to achieve it and its applications,
+* what are transients in audio,

 ## Referenced Resources